 Rest When You Need It

-Pushing through a workout when your body feels worn down doesn’t always help.
-There’s nothing wrong with skipping a planned session if you’re not feeling up to it.
+Pushing through a workout when your body feels worn down doesnโt always help.
+Thereโs nothing wrong with skipping a planned session if youโre not feeling up to it.
 Taking a rest day can be as simple as going for a short walk or doing some light stretching instead.
 Sometimes, giving yourself a break is the thing that actually helps you stick with being active in the long run.

-Rest doesn’t mean giving up.
-It means you’re paying attention.
-If you had a long day, or your legs feel like bricks, or you just feel off, it’s okay to press pause.
-You don’t owe a perfect workout record to anyone.
+Rest doesnโt mean giving up.
+It means youโre paying attention.
+If you had a long day, or your legs feel like bricks, or you just feel off, itโs okay to press pause.
+You donโt owe a perfect workout record to anyone.
 Resting when it feels right helps your routine stay flexible.

-Skip What Doesn’t Fit
+Skip What Doesnโt Fit

 Not every fitness trend is meant for you.
 Some classes or programs might look great on paper, but once you try them, they feel completely wrong.
-If that happens, you don’t have to push through it.
-It’s okay to say, “This isn’t for me,” and move on.
+If that happens, you donโt have to push through it.
+Itโs okay to say, โThis isnโt for me,โ and move on.
 Maybe you like solo workouts more than group classes.
 Maybe walking the dog each evening feels better than going to the gym.
-That’s allowed.
+Thatโs allowed.

-Doing what you enjoy makes it more likely that you’ll stick with it.
-If a boot camp class feels too intense or just not your style, there’s no reason to force it.
+Doing what you enjoy makes it more likely that youโll stick with it.
+If a boot camp class feels too intense or just not your style, thereโs no reason to force it.
 Picking activities that fit your personality and schedule, not ones that make you dread getting started, makes things simple.
 You get to decide what movement looks like for you.

 Give Yourself a Break

-It’s easy to get into an “all or nothing” mindset when it comes to health.
-One skipped workout or last-minute fast-food order, and suddenly, you feel like you’ve messed everything up.
-But life doesn’t work on perfect streaks.
-There will be days when cooking isn’t going to happen, or you’d rather order takeout again.
-That doesn’t mean you failed.
+Itโs easy to get into an โall or nothingโ mindset when it comes to health.
+One skipped workout or last-minute fast-food order, and suddenly, you feel like youโve messed everything up.
+But life doesnโt work on perfect streaks.
+There will be days when cooking isnโt going to happen, or youโd rather order takeout again.
+That doesnโt mean you failed.

 Being kind to yourself in those moments makes a difference.
-If things don’t go as planned, that’s normal.
-You don’t need to make up for it, and you don’t need to start over.
+If things donโt go as planned, thatโs normal.
+You donโt need to make up for it, and you donโt need to start over.
 Just pick back up where you left off.

 Follow Your Energy

 Some days feel different than others.
-You might have planned to do a workout in the evening, but when the time comes, you’re already done for the day.
-That’s okay.
+You might have planned to do a workout in the evening, but when the time comes, youโre already done for the day.
+Thatโs okay.
 Paying attention to your energy and shifting things around when needed is part of making a routine that actually works.
 If a walk in the morning feels better than lifting weights at night, go with it.

-You don’t have to stick to the same schedule every day of the week.
+You donโt have to stick to the same schedule every day of the week.
 Some weeks might be slower, and others might feel more active, so adjusting along the way helps you keep going without burning out.
-Doing something light when you’re low on energy still counts.
+Doing something light when youโre low on energy still counts.
 And sometimes, resting is the better call.

 Plan for Fun

 What you do for fun matters for your health, too.
-When life gets busy, the things that feel fun are often the first to go, but they’re just as important as any other part of your routine.
+When life gets busy, the things that feel fun are often the first to go, but theyโre just as important as any other part of your routine.
 Setting aside time for something you enjoy, even once a week, adds something good to look forward to.

 That could be a game night with friends, painting on your kitchen table, or picking up a hobby you used to love.
-It doesn’t need to be productive or useful; it just needs to feel like something for you.
+It doesnโt need to be productive or useful; it just needs to feel like something for you.
 When the fun is part of your week, everything else feels balanced, even if nothing else changes.

 Cut Screen Clutter

-It’s hard to feel grounded when your phone is buzzing every few minutes.
+Itโs hard to feel grounded when your phone is buzzing every few minutes.
 One way to bring things back to a calmer pace is to set a few limits that feel doable.
 That might mean turning off app notifications after a certain time, moving social apps off your home screen, or not checking email first thing in the morning.

-You don’t need to quit screens entirely to feel better; you just need to create a little breathing room.
+You donโt need to quit screens entirely to feel better; you just need to create a little breathing room.
 Even small changes can make your day feel more your own.
-When you’re not constantly checking something, you get a bit more time to pay attention to what’s happening right in front of you.
+When youโre not constantly checking something, you get a bit more time to pay attention to whatโs happening right in front of you.

-Health doesn’t need to look a certain way to matter.
-It doesn’t have to follow a program or reach a specific goal.
-It just needs to feel real and doable for your life, in whatever season you’re in.
-The small stuff—paying attention to your energy, making time for fun, letting go of the pressure to be perfect—is what keeps it going.
-Instead of chasing someone else’s version of healthy, make space for your own.
-That’s where the good stuff happens.
+Health doesnโt need to look a certain way to matter.
+It doesnโt have to follow a program or reach a specific goal.
+It just needs to feel real and doable for your life, in whatever season youโre in.
+The small stuffโpaying attention to your energy, making time for fun, letting go of the pressure to be perfectโis what keeps it going.
+Instead of chasing someone elseโs version of healthy, make space for your own.
+Thatโs where the good stuff happens.